Writing Alternative Text

 How to Leave it Blank (decorative images)

-See the link below on How to Add Alternative Text in WordPress for specific instructions on how to treat decorative images.
+See the link below on How to Add Alternative Text in WordPress for specific instructions on how to treat decorative images in WordPress.

 Text in Images